 Cost of the Venice Simplon-Orient-Express?

-The cost varies depending on your route, cabin type, and the time of year; however, the route from London to Venice is currently priced (March 2018) at £2,210.00/person for a double cabin.
-Rates for the three new Grand Suites (with a toilet, shower, and private dining area) are £5,500/person for the London to Venice journey.
+The cost varies depending on your route, cabin type, and the time of year; however, the route from London to Venice start at £2,220.00/person for a Twin Cabin.
+Rates for the three Grand Cabin Suites (with a toilet, shower, and private dining area) start at about £5,500/person for the London to Venice journey.

 Discounts are available for children under age 12 sharing a compartment with an adult, and children under 2 sharing a berth with an adult travel for free.